 At NCRPC, we believe regional collaboration is an important part of rural development and service delivery.
 We are involved with a number of collaborative and regional initiatives that have far reaching impact throughout much of Kansas.
+Below are some of the more recent efforts.

 The NCRPC and its affiliate, NCKCN, the region’s 501(c)3 non-profit organization dedicated to community development, manage the region’s Rural Business Development Initiative (Formerly Tax Credits), designed to benefit 19 counties in North Central Kansas.
 The program was made possible by the Kansas Economic Growth Act of 2004, which established a tax credit for rural business development in seven designated economic development regions (Northwest, North Central, Northeast, East Central, Southeast, South Central and Southwest) of the state.
 The Kansas Department of Commerce launched the program.